-The Williams & Harris Shared History Centre features several special collections of images and maps of Calgary and Southern Alberta's history that the Calgary Public Library has digitized and made available online.
+The Williams & Harris Shared History Centreopens a new window features several special collections of images and maps of Calgary and Southern Alberta's history that the Calgary Public Library has digitized and made available online.

-When the New Central Library opens in fall 2018, the Williams & Harris Shared History Centre will invite Calgarians and visitors to contribute to our city’s shared history, complete with technology to capture and share stories, an old-media lab, and programing to facilitate and enhance these contributions.
+The Williams & Harris Shared History Centre at Central Library invites Calgarians and visitors to contribute to our city’s shared history, complete with technology to capture and share stories, a Vintage Media Lab, and programming to facilitate and enhance these contributions.

-- Alison Jackson Collection – In 1988, the estate of former Calgary Public Library librarian Alison Jackson donated an extensive collection of slides and photographs to the Local History Collection.
+- Alison Jackson Collection opens a new window– In 1988, the estate of former Calgary Public Library librarian Alison Jackson donated an extensive collection of slides and photographs to the Local History Collection.
 These images, primarily of Calgary’s historic buildings and residences, were taken between 1953 and 1977.

-- Calgary Public Library Archives: Our Story in Pictures –This collection of more than 3,000 photographs from our archives were added to our digital collection in 2012 as part of our centennial celebrations of 100 years of service to Calgarians.
+- Calgary Public Library Archives: Our Story in Pictures opens a new window–This collection of more than 3,000 photographs from our archives were added to our digital collection in 2012 as part of our centennial celebrations of 100 years of service to Calgarians.

-- Century Homes Calgary 2013 – The success of Century Homes Calgary in 2012 encouraged a repeat celebration in 2013, which ran from July 26 to August 5.
+- Century Homes Calgary 2013opens a new window – The success of Century Homes Calgary in 2012 encouraged a repeat celebration in 2013, which ran from July 26 to August 5.
 Despite the flooding tragedy in June 2013, which affected many historic homes in the inner city, 281 participants put up yard signs and banners that were photographed for the legacy database.

-- Historic Maps of Calgary and Alberta – This collection highlights a sampling of historic Calgary maps from some of the Community Heritage and Family History’s map collection, which consists of hundreds of maps ranging in date from the early days of Calgary and Alberta to the present.
+- Historic Maps of Calgary and Alberta opens a new window– This collection highlights a sampling of historic Calgary maps from some of the Community Heritage and Family History’s map collection, which consists of hundreds of maps ranging in date from the early days of Calgary and Alberta to the present.
 With your support, we hope to make more of these valuable resources available.

-- Judith Umbach – Judith Umbach has donated over 4,000 photographs to the Local History Collection since 2005.
+- Judith Umbach opens a new window– Judith Umbach has donated over 4,000 photographs to the Local History Collection since 2005.
 Most of the pictures depict the construction, architecture and development of Calgary, with a highlight being the careful photographic record of the construction of the Bow building.
 This collection, which continues to grow, is grouped into searchable themes.
 Judith gained an appreciation of contemporary history while serving on the Board of Trustees for Calgary Public Library.

-- Postcards from the Past – This extensive collection contains almost 2,000 postcards.
+- Postcards from the Past opens a new window– This extensive collection contains almost 2,000 postcards.
 From the early days of the Calgary Stampede to streets in Mount Royal, these postcards offer a fascinating glimpse into more than 100 years of Alberta history.
 Any writing found on the back of the postcards has also been included.